All You Need To Know About Accountable Reimbursement Plan – FAQs

-Let’s say your sales manager uses her car for business purposes and you reimburse them for the miles traveled.
+Let’s say your sales manager uses his or her car for business purposes and you reimburse them for the miles traveled.
 Let’s look at a mileage reimbursement claim that would fall under an accountable plan:

 - You reimburse your sales manager for the miles traveled as part of business trips i.e., making trips to clients or potential clients, sales meetings, etc.

 - At the end of the month, the sales manager files an expense report mentioning the miles traveled, place, date, and purpose of the business trip.
 Payroll verifies the expense report and reimburses employees.